Tokyo Stroll Supplement: Vicarious Tokyo resources for enjoying a fabulous city from a distance

 What this page is:

-The intent of this page is to be a beginning point to learning more about Tokyo, both the present city and it's earlier form.
+The intent of this page is to be a beginning point to learning more about Tokyo, both the present city and its earlier forms.

 These specific resources I have found useful are intended to give you a foundation that will make it easier to have a mental map of the city.
 It will require effort on your part to put these to use and go beyond them.
 I hope you enjoy the exploration of Tokyo as much as I do.